Ethiopia

 the stunning feature about this door is that it is a monoxyl, i.e. one piece of wood. imagine the age and size of the tree that was needed to cut this door out of the stem… by hand!

-the entire eastwall of the makdas with its window frame and four shutters. on the other three sides there is a door. not on this side, because behind this wall the most sacred object of the church is located, the tabot, representing the arc of the covenant. [the picture dates from before the restoration of the entire iconographical programme]
+the entire eastwall of the makdas with its window frame and four shutters. on the other three sides there is a door. not on this side, because behind this wall the most sacred object of the church is located, the tabot, representing the arc of the covenant. [the picture dates from before the restoration of the entire iconographical program].

-on the westside a triforate entrance, a passage for the clergy only. to the left and the right two archangels, gatekeepers of this holy of holiest. in this case both of them take also part in two different narrations. the central door tells us a third story, the passage through the red sea. on top moses strikes the water to make it possible for his sister miryam to cross with the women. in the middle the egypt pharao and his army are drowning in the red sea waters and at the bottom moses’ brother aäron is leading the men after the passage.
+on the westside a triforate entrance for the clergy only. to the left and the right two archangels, gatekeepers of this holy of holies. in this case both of them take also part in two different narrations. the central door tells us a third story, the passage through the red sea. moses had struck the water to

-outer wall of a church in the gojam region, the muga debre iyasus, show even more clearly how painters to-day work. the colours are vivid and in harmony, but they do not fill in a blacklined pattern. their apparel is richly decorated but does not follow the folds. the floral decoration is painted flat on the fabric. the background of the figure to the right is rather traditional, just a green, yellow and red field. the figure to the left seems to be an angel with six pairs of multicoloured wings that fill in the whole background together with two threatening but elegant serpents encircling this marvellous composition.
+these two colourful figures painted on the outer wall of a church in the gojam region, the muga debre iyasus, show even more clearly how painters to-day work. the colours are vivid and in harmony. their apparel is richly decorated but this floral decoration does not follow the folds. it is painted flat on the fabric. the background of the figure to the right is rather traditional, just a green, yellow and red field. the figure to the left seems to be an angel with six pairs of multicoloured wings that fill in the whole background together with two threatening but elegant serpents encircling this marvellous composition.

 yet it will be difficult to judge the age of a painting after the stylistic characteristics. there is no evident chronological evolution in the painting tradition. if the clergy wants a church to be painted in the style of a 16th century church, they will look for a painter who can do so.